attal-kush/PLABA/README.md

 Download the MedAA dataset from [OSF repository](https://doi.org/10.17605/OSF.IO/PC594) and place data.json in the `data` directory

 ## Training and Testing Benchmark Models
+In the models directory, there are four deep learning systems:

+T5
+PEGASUS
+BART
+BART-LARGE-CNN

+Running the baselines is simple and can be done while the medaa environment is active.
 Run the following command:

 ```
 python BaselineModelReports.py
 ```
+This will finetune the baseline models reported in the paper

 ## Creating Metrics

+Once the models are trained and the baselines have been run on the dataset you are interested in evaluating, activate the medaa environment again.
-Run the following command:
+Then, run the following command:

 ```
 python Metrics.py
 ```
+More details about the metrics - BLEU, ROUGE, SARI - are described in the script.
+This script will generate the statistics reported in the paper with more technical detail.

-That's it!
-Thank you for using this code, and please contact us if you find any issues with the repository or have questions about text adaptation.
+Thank you for using this code.
+Please contact us if you find any issues with the repository or have questions about text adaptation.
 If you publish work related to this project, please cite
 ```
 @article{attaladapt,
     title={A Dataset for Plain Language Adaptation of Answers to Consumer Health Questions},